 Chosen participants will join a select cohort of Mason PhD and MFA students who are preparing to go on the academic market.
 This program offers students the opportunity to prepare for a career in academia by developing teaching and mentoring expertise, drafting important components of the academic job application, and exploring different types of academic careers.
 In particular, participants will learn about best practices in teaching and learning, enhance their understanding of the academic job search process, and develop strategies for mentoring graduate students.

-Admission to the 2013-14 program is competitive and requires an application.
-Applications are due electronically to the Center for Teaching and Faculty Excellence (firstname.lastname@example.org) by Monday, April 1, 2013.
-A letter of support from the dissertation or thesis project advisor is required.
+Admission to the program is competitive and requires an application.
+The application can be found here.
+Applications are due by Monday, March 28, 2016.
+An electronic letter of support from the dissertation or thesis project advisor is required (submitted via the application submission system).
+Note: This is in addition to the application form.
 Students will be notified of acceptance by late April.
-The 2013-14 program will be limited to a maximum of 18 students.
+The program will be limited to a maximum of 18 students.

 Tentative Fall Session Descriptions

 Session 1: Program Introduction—Higher Education in the 21st Century